 Communication skills define how you progress in your personal as well as professional life.
 You could have a great idea for a new business but if you are unable to communicate it to your partners or investors, you will be shot down.

-The same goes with your customers.
-If you can’t convince them about your product or service, they will simply move ahead to the other available options.
-Communication happens on different levels: from ads to hoardings, emails to messages and now-a-days, on social media sites like Facebook and Twitter.
+The same goes for your customers.
+If you can’t convince them about your product or service, they will simply move ahead with the other available options.
+Communication happens on different levels: from ads to hoardings, emails to messages and nowadays, on social media sites like Facebook and Twitter.

 While effective communication skills must be ingrained in all employees of an organization, service representatives who deal directly with customers face a bigger challenge than their counterparts that deal with customers online or via telephone.
 The lack of key service skills can risk putting the business in embarrassing situations or worse yet, the business could end up losing customers due to poor customer service.

 Here are a few communication concepts that all organizations can use to communicate effectively with the customer, delighting him and increasing customer satisfaction and loyalty.

 A customer reaches out to you when they are unsure, confused or have a grievance.
 He may, sometimes, be angry because of miscommunication or because he feels that he has been treated unfairly.
 Many-a-times, a great deal of patience is required just to understand the problem, let alone offer a solution.
 But, in the end, being patient will make you a winner.
 Be patient and capture the finer details; keep in mind that great service is better than fast service.